AzureMarker/pihole-web/README.md

 - Open the folder in the terminal
 - Run `npm install`
     - This will install all the packages listed in `package.json` and will let you build/run the web interface
-- Run `npm start` to make sure that it is working
+- Run `npm start-fake` to make sure that it is working
     - This will launch the web interface on port 3000 in debug mode
     - If it crashes/has a compile error it will show you the code and the error
     - Changes will be automatically applied and the web interface will reload